 For example, while narrating a personal story in a narrative essay, you could foreshadow the story’s climax with:

 “Little did I know that seemingly ordinary day was set to alter the course of my life forever.”

 Humor is a great way to grab readers’ attention and make them want to keep reading.
 But, it should be used sparingly and only when it is appropriate for the tone of the essay.

 A musing is a reflective statement usually used to introduce the reader to the writer’s thoughts on a topic.
-It can be used as a strong hook to engage the reader and make them think about their own opinions on the topic.
+It can be used as a strong essay hook to engage the reader and make them think about their own opinions on the topic.

-A question can be used to grab the reader’s attention and make them think about the answer.
+A well-placed question, either straightforward or rhetorical, can stimulate the reader’s curiosity and thought process.
 A question hook is often used in academic writing to make a point or start an argument.